 Twin moms are six times more likely to deliver their babies early.
 There are a number of reasons your doctor may choose to induce or schedule a cesarean delivery.
 In fact, researchers at the University of Adelaide suggest that mothers of multiples elect to give birth by week 37 to avoid complications.

-Your other symptoms this late in pregnancy could include anything from swelling in your extremities to nausea to difficulty sleeping.
-Give yourself extra time to get around.
+Between all of your symptoms, give yourself extra time to get around.
 Ask for help if you have offers.
-Feeling uncomfortable and like you don’t have much control over your body is disheartening, but you’re doing an important job.
+Feeling uncomfortable and like you don’t have much control over your body can be disheartening, but you’re doing an important job.

 If this pregnancy isn’t your first, you might be surprised to learn that 37 weeks is no longer considered “full term” in the medical world.
 That designation changed in 2013 when the American College of Obstetricians and Gynecologists and the Society for Maternal-Fetal Medicine issued four new definitions of “term” deliveries: